 Hungary has the highest standard VAT rate in the European Union at 27%.
 For UK sellers shipping to Hungarian customers, this means the on-delivery import VAT charge is higher than anywhere else in the EU.
-Hungary also uses Hungarian forint (HUF) rather than euros, which affects how the €150 customs threshold is applied.
-If you're selling to Hungarian buyers without accounting for this, you're almost certainly losing orders and generating customer complaints that could be avoided.
+Hungary also uses Hungarian forint (HUF) rather than euros, which affects how the €150 IOSS ceiling is applied.
+If you're selling to Hungarian buyers without accounting for this, unwarned buyers refuse parcels — and at 27%, the on-delivery charge is the EU's biggest.

 Hungary's VAT rate: 27%

-The practical impact: the same product that generates a £20 VAT charge for a German customer will generate a £31 charge for a Hungarian customer.
+The practical impact: the same £115 shipment that generates a £22 VAT charge for a German customer (19%) will generate a £31 charge for a Hungarian customer (27%).
 The hidden costs of shipping to EU customers are felt most acutely in Hungary of all EU destinations.

 Import duty on UK goods